 What You’ll Gain

-• The opportunity to collaborate with museum professionals.
+• The opportunity to collaborate with museum professionals on a live exhibition.

 • Community service hours or internship credit (if available through your school).